mikedilger/mosaic-spec/docs/websockets.md

 All messages use websockets binary.

-Messages are formed as the binary message protocol specified in [protocol](protocol.md).
+Messages are formed as the binary message protocol specified in [Protocol messages](messages.md).
 Each message starts with a single byte indicating the type, followed by the data that such type requires.

 Clients MUST only send client messages.
 If a server reads a server message